 Gravity Assist Method:

-The fastest existing means of space travel is known the Gravity Assist method, which involves a spacecraft using the relative movement (i.e. orbit) and gravity of a planet to alter is path and speed.
+The fastest existing means of space travel is known as the Gravity Assist method, which involves a spacecraft using the relative movement (i.e. orbit) and gravity of a planet to alter is path and speed.
 Gravitational assists are a very useful spaceflight technique, especially when using the Earth or another massive planet (like a gas giant) for a boost in velocity.

 The Mariner 10 spacecraft was the first to use this method, using Venus’ gravitational pull to slingshot it towards Mercury in February of 1974.
 In the 1980s, the Voyager 1 probe used Saturn and Jupiter for gravitational slingshots to attain its current velocity of 60,000 km/hr (38,000 miles/hr) and make it into interstellar space.

-However, it was the Helios 2 mission – which was launched in 1976 to study the interplanetary medium from 0.3 AU to 1 AU to the Sun – that holds the record for highest speed achieved with a gravity assist.
-At the time, Helios 1 (which launched in 1974) and Helios 2 held the record for closest approach to the Sun.
+However, it was the Helios 2 mission – which was launched in 1976 to study the interplanetary medium from 0.3 AU to 1 AU to the Sun – that holds the record for the highest speed achieved with a gravity assist.
+At the time, Helios 1 (which launched in 1974) and Helios 2 held the record for the closest approach to the Sun.
 Helios 2 was launched by a conventional NASA Titan/Centaur launch vehicle and placed in a highly elliptical orbit.

-Due to the large eccentricity (0.54) of the 190 day solar orbit, at perihelion Helios 2 was able to reach a maximum velocity of over 240,000 km/hr (150,000 miles/hr).
+Due to the large eccentricity (0.54) of the probes solar orbit (190-days), at perihelion, Helios 2 was able to reach a maximum velocity of over 240,000 km/hr (150,000 miles/hr).
 This orbital speed was attained by the gravitational pull of the Sun alone.
 Technically, the Helios 2 perihelion velocity was not a gravitational slingshot, it was a maximum orbital velocity, but it still holds the record for being the fastest man-made object regardless.